trubadur-app/trubadur/README.md

 G#:
 ```

-You need to define guitar instructions for each of the 12 semitones so that transposing works for the chord.
+In this template you can define guitar instructions for each of the 12 semitones.
+The chord is needed once for every semitone so that transposing works for the new chord.
 The [0,0,0,0,0,0] part should represent how to play the chord on the guitar for the given semitone, where the first number is for the low E string, the second number is for the A string etc. The number represents the fret number on the guitar.
-If you put -1 it means that the string should not be played.
+If you put `-1` it means that the string should not be played.

-Here is an example if we were to suggest the chord "minor" (e.g. Am, Bm, Cm ...):
+Here is an example if we were to suggest the chord "minor" (e.g. Am, A#m, Bm, Cm ...):

 ```
 Chord: Minor